 How Much of Your IT Budget Should Go to Cloud?

 Cloud services now represent 45% of total IT budgets.
-SaaS $299B, IaaS $182B, PaaS $198B globally in 2026.
+Public cloud end-user spending hit $723.4 billion in 2025, up 21.5%, and Gartner forecasts similar growth into 2026.
 Benchmarks, growth data, and optimisation strategies.

 45%